fniessink/next-action/README.md

 (A) Call mom @phone
 ```

+Completed tasks (`x This is a completed task`) and tasks with a start date in the future (`9999-01-01 Start preparing for five-digit years`) are not considered when determining the next action.

+### Limit next actions

 You can limit the tasks from which *Next-action* picks the next action by passing contexts and/or projects:

 ```console